-Educational and emotional success for all students begins with setting and demonstrating classroom rules that are fair and reasonable.
+Educational and emotional success for all students begins with classroom rules that are fair and reasonable.
 Help your students understand boundaries and expectations for classroom behavior by setting and enforcing rules with clear and consistent consequences.

 Why Are Classroom Rules Important?